FabricLabs/maki/README.md

 - **Javascript _optional_.**  If the client doesn't have Javascript enabled, applications built with Maki will continue to work using pure HTML.
 When Javascript _is_ available, a performant and well-designed client-side application takes over to eliminate full-page loads.
 See also [Modules](#modules).

 ## Quick Start
+You'll need [node.js](http://nodejs.org) and [mongodb](http://mongodb.org) to run this application.
+Installing these is out-of-scope, and instructions are contained on the links to the left.

 1. Install Maki: `npm install martindale/maki`
 2. Create your app, perhaps in `yourapp.js`: